eminiarts/nova-tabs/README.md

 ### Tabs Panel with Toolbar

-If you are only using a TabsPanel without another default Panel, you can set the third argument `showToolbar` to `true`.
+If you are only using a TabsPanel without another default Panel, you can set the third argument `withToolbar` to `true`.

 ![image](https://user-images.githubusercontent.com/3426944/50448780-608efe00-0923-11e9-9d55-3dc3d8d896e1.png)